 MANAGEMENT DEVELOPMENT PROGRAMME

-DURATION: 3 half-days – One session per month
+DURATION: 3 full days – One session per month

 NEXT DATES: TBC

 ABOUT THIS PROGRAMME

 This programme is aimed at all managers and supervisors who wish to improve their knowledge and skills in Best Practice People Management and improve the productivity and performance of the people that they manage.
 Over three group sessions we look at how to manage the task, team and individual within any organisation.
 Particular attention is given to the area of people management.
 Subject to places being available, you can join the programme at any stage as this programme runs for one morning per month over a three-month period.

 The art of getting more from people than they think they can give.
 This session explores the key qualities and various styles of leadership.
 A questionnaire will be used to help you focus on both the task and people elements of leadership.
 The use of both power and motivation in getting things done will be discussed in detail.
 You will become more confident in managing your team and this will result in increased productivity.